thiagola92/PUC-INF1405/diagrams/class diagram/Patch_History.md

 ## Play ##
 Every **Play** connect to one **Card**.
 **Play**s are created by **HistoryEntry**, so there is no reason to connect to **Player**.

+# Version 007 #
+Nothing to see here